mebobby2/elixir-todo/README.md

 ## Upto

-Upto page 263 - Part 3
+Upto page 283 - 11.3.4 Reasoning about the system